dhis2/dhis2-docs/src/developer/web-api/metadata.md

 | ProgramIndicator | name      | Database constraint - needs to be unique |
 | ProgramIndicator | shortName | Database constraint - needs to be unique |

-In this example when a custom prefix is supplied, an original `Program` with a name of `My Simple Program` would be copied to a new `Program` with the name `my_prefixMySimpleProgram`
+In this example when a custom prefix is supplied, an original `Program` with a name of `My Simple Program` would be copied to a new `Program` with the name `my prefix My Simple Program`

 If no copy options are sent in the API call then the default `Copy of ` prefix will be used for the above properties.
 To send a custom prefix just add a HTTP request param `prefix` like so: